 Turtle Tomb

-This is easily Sipadan’s most famous site, also known as Turtle Cavern.
-The turtle tomb is a submerged cave system, beginning at around 20-metres down and just a short swim from the island’s jetty.
+This is easily Sipadan’s most famous site and is sometimes also known as Turtle Cavern.
+The 'turtle tomb' is a submerged cave system, beginning at around 20-metres down and just a short swim from the island’s jetty.
 Local legend goes that this is where the island’s sea turtles come to die, and indeed turtle skeletons can be found within the cave, making it a favourite for underwater photographers.
 Take care while exploring this ‘overhead environment’ and opt for a certified technical diving centre if you’re hoping to go deep into the network of tunnels.

 Barracuda Point

 As its name suggests, this dive site is famous for its massive swirling schools of chevron barracuda.
 Hundreds of these powerful pelagic fish congregate here, and lucky dive groups may even see them swimming in tight formation, forming Sipadan’s signature barracuda tornado.
 When you aren’t totally mesmerised by this spinning wall of sea life, you’ll also notice lovely hard and soft coral formations, with reef sharks, bumphead parrotfish, and eagle rays cruising past.
-The main coral channel - home to Turtle Rock - has a maximum depth of around 20 - 25 metres.
-But, watch out for it’s legendary currents, which can sometimes ramp up to heart-pounding speeds which feel a bit like diving in an underwater river.
+The main coral channel – home to Turtle Rock – has a maximum depth of around 20-25 metres.
+But, watch out for its legendary currents, which can sometimes ramp up to heart-pounding speeds that feel a bit like diving in an underwater river.

 South Point

 At the southern tip of Sipadan’s reef and a quick 15-minute boat ride from the main jetty, lies South Point.
-This site’s sloping reef starts at 5m and descends to the south, with a second drop off that plummets into the blue, well beyond recreational dive limits.
+This site’s sloping reef starts at five metres and descends to the south, with a second drop-off that plummets into the abyss, well beyond recreational dive limits.
 Be sure to watch the blue, where lone hammerheads and thresher sharks occasionally cruise by.
 Reef sharks, massive moray eels, and a full rainbow of colourful reef fish can be found in the shallows, where stunning hard and soft coral formations dominate the landscape.
 South Point is also home to a turtle cleaning station where big green turtles queue up for a treatment.
 This is a site known for strong and changing currents, so it’s best to come prepared for a high-speed adventure!

 Hanging Gardens

 While Sipadan is technically a year-round dive destination, the best time of year to visit is during the dry season between April and October.
-The months of July and August see a large influx in visitors and rough surface conditions.
-Divers in the know tend to favour the ‘shoulder’ season, which includes April and May, as well as September and October.
+And, divers in the know tend to favour the ‘shoulder’ season, which includes April and May, as well as September and October.
+Head to the destination page for more detail on Sipadan's scuba diving seasons.

-Ready to plan the trip of a lifetime to one of Southeast Asia’s most incredible scuba diving destinations?
+Ready for the dive trip of a lifetime to Sipadan?